divolte/divolte-collector/docs/configuration.rst

 Mapping property: ``schema_id``
 """""""""""""""""""""""""""""""
 :Description:
   The avro records written to Kafka are 'naked' by default.
-Which schema was used to write them is therefore not clear from the message itself.
+The schema is not included in the message.
 When the schema evolves over time, such metadata is necessary to be able to read the records.
 The ``schema_id`` allows the avro serializer to prepend each record with this id.
 This becomes effective when the kafka sink mode is ``confluent``, for example.
 :Default:
     *Not specified*
 :Example: